FAQs

 What are the school hours like in RV? |

-School starts at 8 am each morning from Tuesday to Friday, and we start at 9 am on Mondays.
-Lessons usually end at about 2.30pm, depending on which level and the students’ subject combination.
+School begins at 8 am from Tuesday to Friday, with a later start time of 9:00 am on Mondays.
+Lessons typically end around 2:30 pm, although the exact timing may vary depending on the student's level and subject combination.
 On some afternoons, students may attend supplementary classes or enrichment programmes. |

 |